christophehurpeau/nightingale/README.md

 </h3>

 <p align="center">
-  Logger for browser and node
+  Logger for browser and node, see [nightingale](packages/nightingale) to get started !
 </p>

 <h1>Packages</h1>